DataGomes/ReportAI/README.md

 from report_generator import set_api_keys

 set_api_keys(
-    voyage_key="your_voyage_key",
+    cohere_key="your_cohere_key",
     together_key="your_together_key"
 )
 ```

-Ensure you have the necessary permissions and subscriptions for Scopus API, Voyage AI, and Together AI.
+Ensure you have the necessary permissions and subscriptions for Scopus API, Cohere, and Together AI.

 ## Usage